 Go out and get some grub!

-Whether you are a new game startup or have been working on your game nights and weekends, the Seattle Indie Game Competition is for you.
+Whether you are a new game startup or have been working on your game nights and weekends, the Seattle Indie Game Competition sponsored by Intel is for you.
 For those of you with innovative game ideas, this is your opportunity to present to an expert panel of judges for an opportunity to win $2,500.
 Those who are interested need to register and apply in advance by April 15th.
-The top 5 submissions will present in front of our panel of judges on January23rd!
+The top 5 submissions will present in front of our panel of judges on May 16th!

 Presented by Daniel Cook